kesselborn/homekit-nodemcu/README.md

 # Building esp homekit demos on mac os x

-This is a repo with a docker build container for building nodemcu homekit apps.
+This is a repo with a docker build container for building the [nodemcu homekit demo apps](https://github.com/maximkulkin/esp-homekit-demo).
 Installing the cross compiling tool chain on macos is a pain, therefore this work around.

 ## Preparations